Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 • Finished plumbing fixtures or restrooms

-Because nearly everything must be built from scratch, gray shell build-outs generally cost more and take longer than vanilla shell spaces.
+Because nearly everything must be built from scratch, gray shell build-outs cost more and take longer than vanilla shell spaces.
+In the Phoenix metro, expect:

 • Costs vary based on: